CBT Treatment for Insomnia

 - A pattern of sleep interfering thoughts and reactions connected to the bedroom while attempting to sleep, such as feeling more awake upon entering the bedroom or having the thought “I won’t sleep at all tonight.”

-According to Dr. Yeilding “One of the first things I make clear in working with patients Insomnia is that there is no established adequate number of hours or “right” amount of sleep.”
+According to Dr. Greenberger “One of the first things I make clear in working with patients Insomnia is that there is no established adequate number of hours or “right” amount of sleep.”
 Insomnia is a diagnosis based on one’s complaint and impaired daytime functioning.
-Aspects of daytime impairment that Dr. Yeilding often observes include fatigue, irritability, problems with attention/concentration, and distress regarding getting adequate sleep.
+Aspects of daytime impairment that Dr. Greenberger often observes include fatigue, irritability, problems with attention/concentration, and distress regarding getting adequate sleep.

 Negative Sleep Thoughts/Cognitions